flaxsearch/flaxcode/src/docs/hacking.rst

 Cherrypy Logging
 ~~~~~~~~~~~~~~~~

-Cherrypy also uses the logging module but, by default, hardcodes some
+Cherrypy also uses the logging module but, by default, hard-codes some
-apsects of the logging configuration thereby limiting the scope for
+aspects of the logging configuration thereby limiting the scope for
 using the full flexibility of the logging module's configuration.
 We
-have therefore replaced the default cherrypy logging manager with a
+have therefore replaced the default Cherrypy logging manager with a
 custom one that integrates better with our scheme.
 This arranges for
-cherrypy logging calls to be logged to loggers "webserver.access" and
+Cherrypy logging calls to be logged to loggers "webserver.access" and
 "webserver.errors".